aaronblohowiak/yertlejr/README.md

 ## Yertle is:

-A library of text matching primitives
+A library of text matching primitives:

 	* De/Serializable from/to JSON
 	* Robust enough to implement Pure Regular Expressions
 	* match results contain source location information